 Print a test label first and see if it prints correctly.
 Depending on your system, browser, setup etc. you may be able to print right away with no issues.
 If you find that your label is printing strangely, however, go into the printer settings when you select the Print Labels button and make the following changes until everything looks like this screenshot.

--Note: you can add a new custom paper size if needed by going to Control Panel > Devices and Printers > Select Desired Printer > Print Server Properties (at the top-center of the window) > Create a New Form
+- - You can add a new custom paper size if needed by going to Control Panel > Devices and Printers > Select Desired Printer > Print Server Properties (at the top-center of the window) > Create a New Form.

 B. Printing PayPal Shipping Labels from Mac with a Label Printer